engineering87/SharpConnector/README.md

 <img src="https://github.com/engineering87/SharpConnector/blob/main/sharpconnector_logo.jpg" width="300">

 SharpConnector is a general purpose multiple connector to NoSQL database.
 It simplifies the integration with the NoSql database by unifying the operations in a single interface without the need to develop specific logic for each connector.
 SharpConnector is a **.NET Standard** library.
+Each NoSQL database has its own peculiarities, some are document-oriented, others are of the key-value type, SharpConnector tries to unify the access interfaces in order to simplify the developments.

 ### How it works
 SharpConnector provides access to **CRUD** operations to NoSql databases with *<Key, Value>*, abstracting the interface from the implementation. **Insert, Get, Delete, Update** operations are currently exposed to the following databases: